tzbee/web-feed/README.md

 ## Installation

-[Temporary] Clone the repository and npm install.
+Clone the repository and npm install.

 ## Usage